WordPress/performance/docs/Releasing-the-plugin.md

 ### Update readme.txt

-Run `npm run readme -- -m "X.Y.Z"` to update the readme.txt file with the release changelog, with X.Y.Z as the release milestone name.
+Run `npm run readme -- -m "{milestoneName}"` to update the readme.txt file with the release changelog, where `{milestoneName}` is the name of the milestone.
+For example, if the milestone is `1.2.0`, the command needs to be `npm run readme -- -m "1.2.0"`.

+After running the command, check the readme.txt file to ensure the new changelog for the release has been added.
+Also review its changelog entries for whether they make sense and are understandable.

 ## Create a new GitHub release